-RDI's new CMOS detectors permits shutterless x-ray crystalllography that gives better quality results with lower radiation damge and shorter total data acqusition time.
-It has been used at ALS beamline 4.2.2 to take over 1000 crystal datasets.
-Here are two recent publications in high impact journals that have used our CMOS_8M detector.
+RDI's new CMOS detectors permit shutterless x-ray crystalllography that gives better quality results with lower radiation damge and shorter total data acqusition time.
+A large CMOS_8M system has been used at Advanced Light Source beamline 4.2.2 to take 1000's of crystal datasets.

 28.2cm x 29.5 cm

 20 Hz frame rate

 System includes 2 fast PC's and 40 terabyte fileserver

 A CMOS_8M detector is installed on the MBC beamline (4.2.2) at the Advanced Light Source in Berkeley.
 It operates in the shutter-less data acquisition mode.
 A complete crystal dataset takes just 3 minutes.
 The final data structures have higher resolution and are taken with less radiation damage than with conventional CCD systems.